 A list of accommodations that welcome guests in quarantine is available from the website of the Icelandic Tourist Board.

-Key points for travelers to Iceland:
+The key quarantine rules for travelers to Iceland:

 Pre-register: If you're visiting Iceland, it is important to fill in a pre-registration form before you arrive.
-Here you will need to enter your personal details, contact information and travel plans.
+Here you need to enter your personal details, contact information and travel plans.
 Please note, that this form cannot be submitted earlier than 72 hours before your arrival in Iceland.

 Download app: Visitors are strongly encouraged to download and use the free, official COVID-19 tracing app Rakning C-19.
 The app contains important information on COVID-19 and how to contact the healthcare service in Iceland.